RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 In addition to importing `dendron` and our `CausalLMAction` node, we're going to explicitly import `Sequence` and `Fallback` from `dendron.controls`, and `NodeStatus` from `dendron`.
 As our trees get larger and we have more custom components, you'll find that these imports make the code a bit more concise.

 Our goal is to handle the entirety of the chat loop inside of our behavior tree.
 We will need some new logic to do that, but before we get there we'll need to move human text input into the tree as well.
-We can implement this with an `ActionNode` like this:
+We can implement this with an `ActionNode` as follows:

 ```python linenums="1"
 class GetTextInput(dendron.ActionNode):